 Your inclination is to want to help your baby hit all of their milestones, and that’s understandable.
 Natural, even.
 In this case, baby obviously has to put in the work.
 But you can facilitate by providing them with plenty of opportunities.
 Make sure your house is baby-proofed.
 Give your little one some leeway to explore.
 Place sturdy, secured items within their reach to encourage pulling up and cruising.
-Take off baby’s shoes — foot-to-floor contact gives them a better grip.
+Take off baby’s shoes — foot-to-floor contact gives them a better grip and helps work out those crucial foot muscles.
 We probably don’t have to tell you to encourage your little one as they learn, right?
 Praise is a great motivator!

 On the subject of walkers, well, you should know that many experts advise against them.
 The American Academy of Pediatrics cites walkers as a dangerous cause of infant injury in the U.S., and a preventable one at that.
 Walkers have even been banned in Canada for this reason!
 Stationary play centers (in moderation) are a better choice since most walker-related injuries occur when a walker topples over or falls down stairs.

 What can I do if my baby keeps falling?

 In the words of Aaliyah, teach your baby to “dust yourself off and try again.”
 We’re pretty sure no baby has ever learned how to walk without a tumble or two on their cute little diaper tush or knees.
 They may shed a few tears or get a boo boo or two, but most might just laugh it off, stand up, and hit the ground running again.
 That doesn’t mean you shouldn’t be near by just in case they need to be steered in a different (read: more safe) direction.

 What if my baby doesn’t start walking?